ssg-research/BliMe-linter/bc/README.md

 The tests themselves are typically composed of IR source files with `RUN` and different `CHECK` directives.
-The `RUN` directive tells the runner how to execute the source file, whereas the `CHECK` directives tell the **FileCheck** utility what to expect in the output.
+The `RUN` directive tells the runner how to execute the source file, whereas the `CHECK` directives tell the **FileCheck** utility what to expect in the output ([LLVM docs on FileCheck]).

+For instance [/llvm/test/BlindedComputation/Analysis/tainttracking-printer.ll]
-For instance <llvm/test/BlindedComputation/Analysis/tainttracking-printer.ll> starts with the following `RUN` directive:
+starts with the following `RUN` directive:

 ```llvm
 ; RUN: opt -passes="print<taint-tracking>" -S -disable-output < %s 2>&1 | FileCheck %s